 “I’m absolutely delighted to announce Gregg Popovich as head coach of the USA Basketball Men’s National Team for 2017-20," said Colangelo.
 "There is no doubt in my mind that we have the great fortune of bringing on board one of the NBA’s best and most successful coaches ever to lead the USA National Team for the 2017-20 quadrennium.
 By making this decision now, it will allow us to have a clean, efficient and immediate transition following the 2016 Olympic Games."

-In 23 seasons (1996-97 through 2018-19) as head coach of the NBA San Antonio Spurs, Popovich currently stands as the longest tenured active coach in both the NBA and in all U.S. major sports leagues.
+Now in his 24th season (1996-97 through 2019-20) as head coach of the NBA San Antonio Spurs, Popovich currently stands as the longest tenured active coach in both the NBA and in all U.S. major sports leagues.
 He ranks first all-time among NBA coaches for the most consecutive winning regular seasons with 22.
 Popovich has led San Antonio Spurs teams to five NBA championships (1999, 2003, 2005, 2007 and 2014) and lists as one of just five coaches in NBA history to win five or more NBA titles.

 He also owns a 170-114 record (.599 winning percentage) in NBA playoffs and ranks third all-time for playoff wins behind Jackson and Riley, and owns the third-best playoff career winning percentage in NBA history.

 Popovich has been named NBA Coach of the Year three times, in 2003, 2012 and 2014.
 He’s also been named Western Conference All-Star coach four times and NBA Coach of the Month 17 times—the most in league history.